WojciechM98/LinkedIn_Liker/README.md

 - executive for chrome browser automation.

 ### gmail handler
 Module **gmail** has a class **GmailBot**.
 This class contans three functions.
-First one for **credentials** creation. **Search_for_link** is looking in your mailbox for unread messages with specyfic title. when found, it saves them in a list.
-Function **search_for_verification** is used when selenium driver while loging into LinkedIn account will encounter PIN confirmation request that is send to the same gmail account.
+First one for **credentials** creation.
+**Search_for_link** is looking in your mailbox for unread messages with specyfic title. when found, it saves them into list.
+Function **search_for_verification** is used when selenium driver while loging into LinkedIn account will encounter PIN confirmation request that is sent to the same gmail account.

 ### executive module
 Executive module is responsible for chrome automation using Selenium webdriver.

-### Make sure to have the same version of selenium webdriver as your chrome browser version downloaded.
-This project has 116.0.5845.96 webdriver satisfied.
-You can replace driver heading to folder **webdriver**.
+### Make sure to have the same version of selenium webdriver as your chrome browser version downloaded and placed in *webdriver* folder